wasmerio/old-docs.wasmer.io/docs/wasmer-js/reference-api/wasm-terminal.md

 `wasmTerminal.runCommand(commandString: string)`: void

-Function to run the passed string as if it was entered as a command, from the wasm terminal.
+Function to run the passed string as if it was entered as a command, from the WASM terminal.

 # fetchCommandFromWAPM